-BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized dealer's service manager or owner.
+In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Distributor/Dealer level.
+We recommend discussing the issue with the authorized Can-Am ATV Distributor/Dealer's service manager or owner.

 If the matter still remains unresolved, contact BRP by filling out the customer contact form at www.brp.com or contact BRP by mail at one of the addresses listed under the CONTACT US section of this guide.